evidentlyai/evidently/docs/book/presets/text-overview.md

 ### 5. Text Descriptors Drift

-If you pass two datasets, the report also performs drift detection for text descriptors, to show statistical shifts in patterns between test characteristics.
+If you pass two datasets, the report also performs drift detection for text descriptors to show statistical shifts in patterns between test characteristics.

 ![](<../.gitbook/assets/reports/metric_text_descriptors_drift_text-min.png>)